azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Provision a Service Bus Topic in the same region/resource group as your App Services.
+1. Provision a Service Bus Topic in the same region/resource group as your App Services

-2. Provision an Event Hub in the same region/resource group as your App Services.
+2. Provision an Event Hub in the same region/resource group as your App Services

 _Exit criteria_:

-- Your Service Bus Topic is listed in the Azure Portal.
+- Your Service Bus Topic is listed in the Azure Portal

 ### Task 6: Provision Event Hubs